sciactive/pnotify/README.md

 * `notice.$on(event, callback)`<br>
   You probably want to use `on(event, callback)` instead.
 The Svelte API may change.
 * `notice.$destroy()`<br>
   Removes the component from the DOM and any observers/event listeners.
 You probably want to use `close()` with `destroy: true` instead.
-It will animate the notice out and remove it from the `notices` array.
+It will animate the notice out and remove it from the `stack.notices` array.

 # Stacks